 To give your retail property an injection of sales and underpin market rental, consider doing a customer survey at least twice per year.
 Determine factors such as these:

 - What your customers are looking for in a retail product

 - How many times they will visit the property per month or week

-- How they get to the shopping center
+- How they get to the shopping centre

 - Determine the dominant retailers per location and merchandise type

-- What they think may be a good choice of new tenant
+- What they think may be a good choice of a new tenant

 - What other nearby properties they may also visit for other products and services